Hibiscus Farming Outdoors and Indoors:

 - Mealybugs: Soft-bodied pests that can be controlled by using horticultural oil.

 - Scale: these pests damage the roots and stems of the plants.
-You can control them by horticultural oil or insecticidal soap.
+You can control them with horticultural oil or insecticidal soap.

 Pest control in Hibiscus Farming: